Teams of three or more: $1,725 per person

-"When teachers, working in teams, recognize the value of teacher leadership, engage in systematic high-level instructional talk, and have the opportunity to improve practices collaboratively and in concrete forms, they develop team loyalty, trust, and new feelings of responsibility and accountability.
-The collective team is responsible to each other and for all the team’s students.
-The result is improved teaching and learning.” — Katherine C. Boles
+"When teachers, working in teams, engage in systematic high-level instructional talk, and have the opportunity to improve practice collaboratively and in concrete forms, they develop team loyalty, trust, and new feelings of responsibility and accountability.
+The collective team, recognizing the value of teacher leadership, is responsible to each other and for all the team’s students.
+The result is improved teaching and learning.” — Katherine C. Boles, Faculty Co-Chair

 Develop the skills to “power-up" teacher teams, with the goal of improving student outcomes.
 In this program designed for teacher teams and school leaders, you will learn how to overcome barriers to meaningful collaboration, create conditions for effective teams, and practice concrete strategies to implement with your own teams.
 This program gives both new and established teams opportunity to assess their own collaborative environment and approaches to teaming, learn from real-world case studies, and articulate a step-by-step process for implementing teacher rounds as a systemic strategy and process for building a collaborative professional culture in their schools.

 Thousands of schools across the country have structures in place for teachers to work together.
 Yet these efforts often fail to significantly and positively impact teaching and learning.
 Educators need the skills to talk concretely about curriculum and instruction, apply resources for improvement, recognize when and how practice is changing, and assess team and student progress.